Eliot-Roxbergh/notes_pinephone/README.md

 I have not looked into custom powersaving hacks.
 Out of the box it does have long battery life as long as it is in suspend (=no internet but will wake on sms and phone calls), otherwise during heavy use maybe 1-3h.

 Battery example: \
 Used it 2h on 4G (wifi hw switch off).
-Normal light use and a few reboots (which could draw more?), with at most 30min screen time but not much time in suspend -> 39% lost (100->61 %).
+Normal light use and a few reboots (which could draw more?), with at most 30min screen time but not much time in suspend -> 39% lost (100->61 %). \
+Used it 1h on wifi (and 4G).
+Normal use, browsing/chatting, 30min playing music, 30min screen on.
+30% battery lost (~51->21 %).

 custom kernel [2].